 The degree of trust and the degree of dependence (Figures 13 and 14), though being Likert-type items, were treated as metric variables in what the econometric model was concerned.
-This was mainly due to the fact that the ordinal regression model used does not allow independent variables to be of the ordinal type, only nominal or metric.
+This was mainly because the ordinal regression model used does not allow independent variables to be of the ordinal type, only nominal or metric.
 The average dependency level is 3.9 (s=1.86) and the average trust level is 5.9 (s=1.15).